 Why “Teach Your Child In 100 Easy Lessons” works

 To be honest, this teaching my kid to read thing intimidated me A LOT because I honestly didn’t know how or where to start.
-But, this book literally provides you what to say word for word and how to teach!
-Plus it tells me when it’s my turn to speak and when it’s his.
+But, this book literally tells me what to say word for word!
+It tells me when it’s my turn to speak and when it’s his.

 How to use “Teach Your Child To Read in 100 Easy Lessons”

 Step 1.
 Buy the book.

 Step 2.
-Read lesson 1 alone with no distraction, to get a feel of how it works.
+Read the intro for parents and lesson 1 alone with no distraction, to get a feel of how it works.
+Don’t skip this or you will feel so confused!

 Step 3.
 Show your kid a prize they get when they do a reading lesson (or for us, half a lesson).

 Step 4.
 Have your kid sit next to you after explaining they are going to start learning sounds, yay!

 Step 5.
 Start lesson 1.
 You will probably be a little confused as to how this works at this point.
 Lesson two is easier because you get used to “the format”.
 We broke our lessons in half a lot too.

 Step 7.
 Go to the library and get level 1 reading books to practice when you finish this book!

 - Failing to come with LOTS of patience.
 The book can teach a kid how to read but it can’t make them love to read.
 That’s my job!

 At first I thought we could never stray from the exact wording in the book (it’s encouraged not to).
 I would get frustrated when my son was being a normal silly kid or slumping all over the couch or would keep getting it wrong or just start guessing.
 These are pretty normal things!

 Related Post: How to teach preschool at home; A practical guide